-Rocky Knob Trail is a 2.9 mile point-to-point trail located near Fayetteville, Pennsylvania that offers the chance to see wildlife and is rated as moderate.
+Rocky Knob Trail is a 4.2 mile moderately trafficked loop trail located near Fayetteville, Pennsylvania that offers the chance to see wildlife and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until November.

 very good short trail, good elevation gain 1200+